Code-Institute-Submissions/Fantastic-Books/README.md

  - Research existing book review sites
  - Choose background images
  - Decide on general colour scheme
+ - Decide what elements and features I want to include
+ - Where each of those elements should be placed - on which page and where on that page
  - Decide on what and how many links I was going to have and the content of each of those links
+ - Create wireframes for each page for mobile, tablet and desktop
  - Create the base.html with common elements, links and scripts
  - Design the basic layout of each page, decide on which background image would be used for each page and write the basic functionality to render each page.
  - Develop login/logout/register functionality